DOMjudge/domjudge/README.md

 -------------

-For more information on installation and requirements see the documentation under the doc/admin directory.
-There are HTML and PDF versions of the documentation available, prebuilt from SGML sources.
+For more information on installation and requirements see the documentation under the doc/manual directory.
+There is an HTML version of the documentation available, prebuilt from reStructuredText sources.

-The doc/ directory also contains documentation for users of DOMjudge, namely for jury members (under doc/judge) and teams (under doc/team).
+The doc/ directory also contains documentation for teams using DOMjudge under doc/team.

-The jury documentation is also available in HTML and PDF format.

 The team documentation is available prebuilt in PDF format, but it contains default/example settings.
 To include the correct settings for